edgelesssys/marblerun/docs/docs/workflows/verification.md

 There are two recommended ways to verify the Coordinator's quote: The `marblerun manifest verify` command connects to the Coordinator *and* verifies its quote according to a given policy and then checks that the expected manifest is in effect.
 Alternatively, the standalone `era` tool can be used.
 It only performs the verification step.
 In both cases, the quote is verified against a given policy.
 This policy includes the Coordinator's `UniqueID` or the tuple `ProductID`, `SecurityVersion`, and `SignerID`. `UniqueID` and `SignerID` are also known as `MRENCLAVE` and `MRSIGNER` in SGX terminology.

-Both ways are detailed in the following.

-::: info
+:::info

 The policy for a given Coordinator is generated at build time and written to a file named `coordinator-era.json`.
 This file ships with every release of MarbleRun.
 You can find the policy file for the latest MarbleRun release at `https://github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json`

 :::

+Both ways are detailed in the following.

 ## Verifying the quote and the manifest using the CLI

 The Coordinator makes the effective manifest available via the `/manifest` endpoint.
-The following CLI command first verifies the Coordinator's quote and then checks that effective `manifest.json` matches the supplied local one.
+The following CLI command first verifies the Coordinator's quote and then checks that the effective `manifest.json` matches the supplied local one.

 ```bash
 marblerun manifest verify manifest.json $MARBLERUN